NERC-CEH/dri-utils/README.md

 ```

 #### Writing
-The `S3Writer` operates in the same way as the reader but supplies a `write` method instead of `read`
+The `S3Writer` operates in the same way as the reader but supplies a `write` method instead of `read`.
+The `body` argument is expected by AWS to be a `bytes` object, which is left to the user to provide.

 ```python
 from driutils.io.aws import S3Writer